 Date Of Inspection

 10/16/2016

-To a control

-Inspector Diele Church
+Inspector

 Rick Church

 Certified F.I.R.E.
 Inspector #213

 Type of Inspection

 N.F.P.A.
 Level II Chimney Inspection

 Fireplace Location

-Third Floor
+First Floor

-ווווו דוטטו

 PLEASE NOTE:

 If this inspection takes place during a resale or transaction of property, then we recommend that all repair suggestions we make within this report should be completed well before the close of escrow, by a certified specialists, who may identify additional defects or recommend some upgrades that could affect your evaluation of this property.